swoollyy/Auto-Fighter/Auto Fighter - Git/Assets/ProjectMap/SourceDump/ALL_SCRIPTS_BUNDLE.md

     {
         if (!req.ball) return;

-        // NEW: cancel any portal slow-mo so Skill Aim owns time scale cleanly CancelAllPortalSlowmo();
+        // Ensure no leftover portal slow-mo interferes with SkillAim CancelAllPortalSlowmo();

         // (existing)